 At least 33 people have been killed and dozens injured in a wave of bombings and shootings across Baghdad.

+Officials said the attacks appeared to be targeting police officers.
 Nine people were killed in the worst attack, in the central Karrada district, which is mainly Shia.
 The blast, near a police checkpoint, shook buildings and damaged shops.

 No group has yet said it was behind the violence.
 Attacks in Iraq have risen since US troops withdrew in December.